Hexagonal chess: Rules

 In the pawn diagram, if the pawn on e4 were to capture a black piece on f5, then the pawn would retain the option to move to f7.
 If the black pawn on c7 in the diagram moves to c5 in a single move, the white pawn on b5 can capture it en passant: bxc6.

 Stalemate is not a draw in Gliński's chess, but it is still counted as less than checkmate: in tournament games, the player who delivers stalemate earns 3/4 point, and the stalemated player (the player without a legal move) receives 1/4 point.

 A numeric (or international) notation exists.
 Every detail is exactly as in ICCF numeric notation except that there is no castling.

 Observations

 Unlike in orthodox chess, a king and two knights can mate a king.
 A knight can triangulate.
-A player's three bishops, relegated to different colours, can never defend each other.
+A player's three bishops, confined to different colours, can never defend each other.
 In the initial setup, the white pawn on f5 cannot make a double step to f7, which is occupied by a black pawn; however, the double-step move could be possible later if f7 becomes empty.

+There is a Fool's mate consisting of the following moves in algebraic notation: 1.
+Qe1c3 Qe10c6 2. b1b2 b7b6 3.
+Bf3b1 e7e6 4.
+Qc3xBf9#.